How to release CaliLiv (Amblyseius californicus)

 How to check the quality of the mites?

-Due to colder temps during shipment predatory mites tends to huddle in the middle of the tube.
+Due to colder temperatures during shipment predatory mites tends to gather in the middle of the tube.
 If at first you don’t see any movement, allow the shipment to come to room temperature before conducting a quality check.

-To check gently rotate the tube to evenly mix the mites.
-Pour a small sample on a white piece of paper and you’ll see fast moving mites crawling from the pile.
-You may need a 10x lens to see the mites.
+To check, gently rotate the tube to evenly mix the mites.
+Pour a small sample on a white piece of paper and use a minimum 10x lens to spot the Swirskii.

 How to promote establishment?

-Temp and humidity: Californicus prefers a warm and humid environment (20°C - 30°C and over 70% RH).
-Californicus can survive lower humidity conditions in comparison to other predatory mites but still requires high humidity in order to breed.
+Temp and humidity: Californicus prefers a warm and humid environment (25°C - 26°C and over 70% RH).
+It can survive lower humidity conditions in comparison to other predatory mites but still requires high humidity in order to breed.

 How to spot A. californicus after releasing?